 Nearly all expenditures through the Special Funds are aligning with prior year actuals and the 2018 projected budget.

-The items not aligning are primarily due to timing issues.
-For example, the City projected to disburse \$1 million through the Emergency Telephone System Board (ETSB) to the City of Aurora.
-Aurora has not sought reimbursement to date but the funds will be a pass- through disbursement when requested and approved by the ETSB.
+Items not aligning are primarily due to timing issues.
+For example, the City projected to disburse \$1 million through the Emergency Telephone System Board (ETSB) to the City of Aurora by this time; however, Aurora has not sought reimbursement to date.
+The funds will be a pass-through disbursement when requested and approved by the ETSB.